Skip to content

 The author MUSTs:

 • Do NOT interpolate sensitive-path values into exception messages.
 A (throw (ex-info (str "User " email " failed login") {...})) over a sensitive [:user :email] slot lands the raw email in :exception-message on the resulting :rf.error/handler-exception trace event.
-The trace event's top-level :sensitive? rollup fires (because some leaf in the record overlapped a marked path) and off-box shippers drop the whole event — but the on-box dev surfaces (Causa Event Detail, the re-frame2-pair-mcp surface under :show-sensitive? true, story scenarios saved for replay) render the message verbatim.
+The trace event's top-level :sensitive? rollup fires (because some leaf in the record overlapped a marked path) and off-box shippers drop the whole event — but the on-box dev surfaces (Xray Event Detail, the re-frame2-pair-mcp surface under :show-sensitive? true, story scenarios saved for replay) render the message verbatim.

 • Do NOT assign sensitive-path values to ex-data map keys. ex-data keys are author-chosen ({:user/email "..."}) and have no relationship to the path-marked declarations the walker consults.
 The walker cannot infer that :user/email in ex-data corresponds to [:user :email] in app-db.
 The author SHOULD either substitute :rf/redacted at sensitive ex-data keys at assembly time, or omit the keys entirely.

 Common-case safety.
-A handler that reads a sensitive-path value, computes derived state, writes back to app-db, and emits a downstream trace event will see :app-db-after redacted by the wire-elision walker at emit time.
+A handler that reads a sensitive-path value, computes derived state, writes back to app-db, and emits a downstream trace event will see :db-after redacted by the wire-elision walker at emit time.
 The exception path is the gap: the residual leak surface is the intersection of the handler read a sensitive path AND the handler threw with that value in the message or ex-data.
 Author guidance and a worked example (the safe-throw helper convention) lives in docs/guide §24.08 — Exceptions under :sensitive?.
-Per rf2-dv79m.

 DoS by input